HEALTH REGULATIONS

 -

 Malaria may be a risk in Mexico.
 Passengers travelling to certain areas may need to take anti-malarial medication.
-For further information, please visit the Malaria in Mexico.
+Consultation with a doctor regarding this medication should be sought prior to travel.
+For further information, please view the malaria prevention information by country.

-- A rabies vaccination is recommended for passengers whose activities mean they will be around dogs or wildlife.
+- A rabies vaccination is recommended only for passengers working directly with wildlife.

 - A typhoid vaccination is recommended for most passengers, especially those staying with friends or relatives, or visiting smaller cities or rural areas.